maxsnew/maxsnew.github.io/content/misc.md

 # (Pretentious) Quotes I like

+> A value is, a computation does.

+Paul Blain Levy, "Call-By-Push-Value: A Functional/Imperative Synthesis"

 > "What can you prove with exterior
 > algebra that you cannot prove without
 > it?"
 Whenever you hear this question